How to Qualify for Eyelid Surgery

 Dr. Mohan is happy to meet with you at your convenience to discuss your medical history, any current health conditions, and your surgical goals.
 Dr. Mohan will also examine your eyelids and eye area to determine your best course of treatment.

-To schedule your consultation appointment today, please give our office a call.
+Contact us today to schedule your consultation appointment, please give our office a call.

 References